The Cruel Monkey Experiments ONPRC Didn’t Want You to See

 Shut.
 It.
 Down.

-As of last year, there were 6,435 monkeys imprisoned at the ONPRC, making it one of the largest primate laboratories in the world.
-OHSU gladly took $281,377,448 in government handouts through taxpayer-funded NIH to continue its senseless experiments.
+As of 2022, there were 5,496 monkeys imprisoned at the ONPRC, making it one of the largest primate laboratories in the world.
+OHSU gladly took $432,737,548 in government handouts in fiscal year 2022 through taxpayer-funded NIH to continue its senseless experiments.
 The facility’s decades-long history of incompetence and unrelenting cruelty make it imperative that it shut down immediately and funnel its money into cutting-edge, non-animal experimentation that promises real results for human patients.